gxytsyt/MM_Video_Ordering/README.md

 ## 2. Data Download

 1. The text data and related video links are in `./Wikihow_video_data/pure_video_data.json`.
-2. Download the packaged video data from the provided link.
+2. The packaged video data will be made publicly available upon acceptance.
 3. Save the dataset to `./Wikihow_video_data`.
 4. Use `preprocess_video/feature_from_video.py` to extract video features from the data.
    This step converts raw video data into a format that can be used for model training.